Ver, Oír y Viajar (Watch, Listen and Travel)

 First stage.
 Africa.

-Countries on the route: Morocco, Western Sahara, Mauritania, Senegal, Guinea, Burkina Faso, Ivory Coast, Ghana, Togo, Benin, Nigeria, Cameroon, Equatorial Guinea, Gabon, Congo-Brazzaville, Democratic Republic of the Congo, Angola, Namibia, South Africa, Botswana, Zimbabwe, Zambia, Mozambique, Tanzania, Uganda and Kenya.
+Countries on the route: Morocco, Western Sahara, Mauritania, Senegal, Guinea-Bissau, Mali, Ivory Coast, Burkina Faso, Togo, Benin, Nigeria, Cameroon, Gabon, Republic of the Congo, Democratic Republic of the Congo, Angola, Namibia, South Africa, Botswana, Zimbabwe, Zambia, Mozambique, Tanzania, Uganda and Kenya.

 Second stage.
 Asia.